DIY Garden Paths and Walkway Ideas!

 path-night-shutterstock_1427878652_full_width.jpg

-• Another very DIY option is to use pathwaver pavers or decorative tiles From homemade tiles to mosaics tiles, you can make this look your own!
+• Another very DIY option is to use pathway pavers or decorative tiles.
+From homemade tiles to mosaic tiles, you can make this look your own!

 pavers_full_width.jpg

 • Peastone, crushed stone, or gravel look like a river of rock or a dry streambed flowing through your yard.
-They will need a permanent edging to keep them in place and stones inevitably end up in your flowerbeds or on the lawn if you shovel the path in winter.
+They will need a permanent edging to keep them in place, and stones will inevitably end up in your flowerbeds or on the lawn if you shovel the path in winter.
 Water can drain through a stone path, making it a good choice for wet areas.
-They can be noisy to walk on, but the crunch-crunch will alert you when company comes.
+They can be noisy when walking on, but the crunch-crunch will alert you when the company comes.

 garden-56719_1920_full_width.jpg